naibarn/SmartSpec/README.md

 ---

-## 🗂️ All 58 Workflows & Commands
+## 🗂️ All Workflows & Commands

-SmartSpec V6 consolidates its powerful features into a comprehensive set of 59 workflows, organized by function.
+SmartSpec V6 consolidates its powerful features into **62 workflows** (59 SmartSpec + 3 Autopilot), organized by function.
 These commands form the backbone of the **SPEC → PLAN → TASKS → IMPLEMENT** lifecycle, including advanced A2UI (Automated to UI) workflows for UI automation and optimization.

 **⚠️ Remember:** Most workflows follow the **preview-first pattern** — run without `--apply` first to review, then run with `--apply` to apply changes.